schmidt-software/KeenWrite/docs/typesetting.md

 1. Click **File → New** (or type `Ctrl+n`).
 1. Type in some text.
 1. Click **File → Export As → PDF** (or type `Ctrl+p`).
+1. Select a theme from the drop-down list.
+1. Click **OK** (or press `Enter`).
 1. Set the **File name** to the PDF file name.
 1. Click **Save**.

-The document is typeset; open the PDF file in any PDF reader to view the result.
+The document is typeset; open the PDF file in a PDF reader to view the result.

 # Background